-We have previously audited, in accordance with auditing standards generally accepted in the United States, the consolidated balance sheet of HCL Technologies Limited and subsidiaries as of June 30, 2013, and the related consolidated statements of income, equity and comprehensive income, and cash flows for the year then ended (not presented herein) and we expressed an unmodified opinion on those audited consolidated financial statements in our report dated July 31, 2013.
-In our opinion, the accompanying condensed consolidated balance sheet of HCL Technologies Limited and subsidiaries as of June 30, 2013, is consistent, in all material respects, with the consolidated financial statement from which it has been derived.
+We have previously audited, in accordance with auditing standards generally accepted in the United States, the consolidated balance sheet of HCL Technologies Limited and Subsidiaries as of June 30, 2013, and the related consolidated statements of income, comprehensive income, equity and cash flows for the year then ended (not presented herein); and we expressed an unmodified opinion on those audited consolidated financial statements in our report dated July 31, 2013.
+In our opinion, the accompanying condensed consolidated balance sheet of HCL Technologies Limited and subsidiaries as of June 30, 2013, is consistent, in all material respects, with the consolidated balance sheet from which it has been derived.